 Business Segments.
-During the three months ended June 30, 2011, and partially driven by the sale of substantially all of the assets of our Vehicle Sensors segment (as described above), we reevaluated and reorganized our operating segments.
-As a result, through June 30, 2011, we now operate in three reportable segments: Roadway Sensors, Vehicle Sensors and Transportation Systems.
+Subsequent to the sale of substantially all of the assets of our Vehicle Sensors segment, we now operate in two reportable segments: Roadway Sensors and Transportation Systems.

 Roadway Sensors

 Our Roadway Sensors segment product line uses advanced image processing technology to capture and analyze video images through sophisticated algorithms, enabling vehicle detection and transmission of both video images and data using various communication technologies.